Quantum-Brain: Quantum-Inspired Neural Network Approach to Vision-Brain Understanding: Experiments

 \subsection{Implementation Details}

 Our experiments use CLIP ViT-L/14 \cite{radford2021learning} as a semantic image feature extraction.
-The reference images are resized into the resolution of $224 \times 224$.
-The quantum-inspired network includes 4 blocks of voxel connection module.
+The reference images are resized to a resolution of $224 \times 224$.
+The quantum-inspired network includes a voxel connection module as shown in Eqn. \eqref{eq:overall_connectivity_function} and a multi-layer perceptron.
 The fMRI voxels are extracted into $257\times768$ dimensional features, aligning to the $257\times768$ dimensional hidden CLIP features similar to \cite{ozcelik2023natural,scotti2024reconstructing,wang2024mindbridge}.
 We use the CLIP loss with a temperature $\tau = 4 \times 10^{-3}$ for the vision-brain alignment and the pre-trained Versatile Diffusion model \cite{xu2023versatile} for image reconstruction.
 For better fMRI-to-image reconstruction, we apply a diffusion prior \cite{ramesh2022hierarchical} to align the output features with the input space of the pre-trained diffusion model.
 The learning rate is set to $3\times10^{-4}$ with the Cosine learning rate scheduler \cite{loshchilov2016sgdr}.
 The model is optimized using AdamW \cite{loshchilov2017decoupled} with 240 epochs and a batch size of 32.
-The proposed Quantum-Brain model and experiments are implemented and performed in PyTorch \cite{paszke2019pytorch} on a single NVIDIA A100 GPU.
+The proposed model and experiments are implemented and performed in PyTorch \cite{paszke2019pytorch} on a single NVIDIA A100 GPU.